ST99999990/AS91896-and-AS91897-assessment-2023/README.md

-commit#9 - added the entry box for the costumer adress and email commit#10 - removed the entry box for an email address in replace for a recipt number input commit#11 - tested the section for the item hire and 1-500 item hire limit, overall the first trail didn't work out as expected however i'll go back to it to make it more usable.
+commit#9 - added the entry box for the costumer adress and email commit#10 - removed the entry box for an email address in replace for a recipt number input commit#11 - tested the section for the item hire and 1-500 item hire limit, overall the first trail didn't work out as expected however i'll go back to it to make it more usable. commit#12 - started working on the submision buttons and the google slides